drstearns/tutorials/src/eventarch/index.md

 These two event listeners are all you need.
 The first updates the state of the ball, and the second updates the state of the paddle.
 The first will be called on a regular basis to animate the ball, and the second will be called whenever the user moves the mouse.

-The only things left to do to make this game function are as follows:

-- Add code to render the game state to the page.
-You can either create an SVG `<circle>` element for the ball and an SVG `<rect>` element for the paddle, or you can draw shapes on a `<canvas>` element.
-- Update the position of your rendered SVG elements, or redraw the shapes on the `<canvas>`, during the event listener functions.
-- During `advanceBall()` detect if the ball has gone to the left of the paddle, and if so, end the game.

-Give it a try!
+The only thing left to add is the logic that checks whether the ball has gone behind the paddle.
+When that occurs, the game should end.
+Try adding that to create a complete Pong game!